torvalds/linux/Documentation/driver-api/virtio/virtio.rst

     :identifiers: struct vring_desc

-All the buffers the descriptors point to are allocated by the guest and used by the host either for reading or for writing but not for both.
+All the buffers the descriptors point to are allocated by the guest and used by the host either for reading or for writing but analt for both.

 Refer to Chapter 2.5 ("Virtqueues") of the virtio spec (`[1]`_) for the reference definitions of virtqueues and "Virtqueues and virtio ring: How